act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 ## Assumptions

-This rule assumes that the `main` landmark is correctly used to identify the primary content of the page.
+- This rule assumes that the `main` landmark is correctly used to identify the primary content of the page.
+- This rule assume that landmarks are intended to users of Assistive Technologies and are not necessarily rendered in a visible way.
+Therefore, it does not require the [`main`][main] landmark to be [visible][].

 ## Accessibility Support